40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 ##### Traffic connecting to a service on the FortiGate VMs

-For trafic destined to terminate on the FortiGate VMs (e.g. IPSEC tunnels, SSL VPN, ...) the FortiGate is by default not aware of the public IP address attached to the Azure Load Balancer.
+For traffic destined to terminate on the FortiGate VMs (e.g. IPSEC tunnels, SSL VPN, ...) the FortiGate is by default not aware of the public IP address attached to the Azure Load Balancer.
 In this case, where you have the service part of the FortiGate VMs it is best practice to disable the Floating IP option.

 An example of the configuration of the FortiGate can be found [here](#configuration---ipsec).